-GROWING NOTES Before planting, thoroughly work compost or well-aged manure and bonemeal into the soil.
+Before planting, thoroughly work compost or well-aged manure and bonemeal into the soil.
 Keep onions well weeded and mulch plants once soil warms up to conserve moisture.
 Feed onions lightly with an all-purpose fertilizer several times during the growing season.
 The “bite” or spiciness of onions depends on your soil type and composition.

-HARVEST AND USE Harvest midsummer when bulbs are sized up and about half the onion tops are bent over.
+Harvest midsummer when bulbs are sized up and about half the onion tops are bent over.
 Stop watering and bend the rest of the tops down.
 After another 7 to 10 days or when tops are dry, pull the bulbs.
 If possible, let the onions dry in the sun for 5 to 7 days.
 Store bulbs in a cool, airy place.

 Germination days: 6 - 12 days